yclas/guides/docs/Security-Two-step-authentication.md

 ## How to use it:

-1. Go to your website and choose to log in.
+1. Login to your  **Admin Panel**.
 2. Enter your  **Email**  and  **Password**  and click  **Login**.
 3. Now you will be redirected to  **enter the Verification Code**  (Run the Google Authenticator app to find the verification code.)
 4. Click  **Send**.
-5. Now you are logged into your website!
+5. Now you are logged into your website.

 ![2step4](https://user-images.githubusercontent.com/55290441/80509206-c0ffd680-8981-11ea-8717-0de4b26f5fcd.png)